nans1996/CImage/README.md

 ***
 How to get a this Git project into your build:
 ===
-###Add it in your root build.gradle at the end of repositories:
+### h3 Add it in your root build.gradle at the end of repositories:

 `allprojects {
 		repositories {